Fall and Thanksgiving

 An Inexpensive Thanksgiving Table

 You can create a pair of hurricane lamps by combining hurricane vases and candlesticks.
 The faux oak leaves are from a stem of decorative leaves that were used in a vase last year.
-The orange pillar candles cost $1.50 each at Dollarama.
+The orange pillar candles are also from Dollarama.

 Use a strong glue to make these permanent or, as I prefer, simply sit the vases on top of the candlesticks so that each piece can be reused in a different way next time.